KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/docs/ws2-events/1register.md

 });
    ```
    {% hint style='info' %}
-We are adding an event lister for 'click' events onto the DOM element with the id 'order-btn'.
+We are adding an event listener for 'click' events onto the DOM element with the id 'order-btn'.
 Upon clicking, we want the function to execute.
 The advantage of using `addEventListener` instead of `onclick` is that we can dynamically add and remove event listeners.
 We can also add mutiple listeners for the same event.
    {% endhint %}

 1. Let's add another listener to the same event.
 Place your cursor after the `;` on the `document.getElementById('order-btn')` call and press `Enter`.
 Add another event listener for the same element id but this time log "second click handler" to the console.
 Your code should look like this